Asymptotically Optimal Sequential Testing with Markovian Data: Introduction

 \subsection{Related Works}

 {\bf Markovian Sequential Testing.} Sequential testing dates back to \citet{Wald1945} and the SPRT for two simple hypotheses under i.i.d.\ data.
+We refer the reader to \citet[Section 2]{agrawal2025stoppingtimespoweronesequential} for an extensive survey on sequential testing under i.i.d.\ data.
 Work on sequential testing under Markovian dependence is comparatively limited, but includes early contributions such as \citet{Phatarfod1965,Phatarfod_1971, schmitz1983sequential, dimitriadis2007nonparametric, KieferS15}, which are largely SPRT-type procedures tailored to \emph{simple} hypotheses (singleton null and singleton alternative).

 \citet{Fauss2020} study sequential and fixed-sample testing for Markov processes from a minimax/robust perspective, deriving tests with optimal worst-case guarantees.
 Their objective is complementary to ours: we consider one-sided, $\alpha$-correct, power-one tests and seek \emph{instance-dependent} characterizations under the (unknown) alternative.